Lady Rose Weigall: Life

+After her brother Julian's early death, she became co-guardian to his children, John and Ethel (future Lady Desborough) together with their maternal uncle, Henry Cowper.
+However, according to Lady Desborough's own diaries, she and Lady Rose were never close and Ettie herself became more attached to her maternal relatives as a result.

 Her family as the Earls of Westmoreland had a country residence at Apethorpe in Northamptonshire and she took her responsibilities as part of the landowning family seriously.
 An article she wrote in 1869 spoke of 'Our friends in the village' which included the poor people of Apethorpe.
 She also had concerns in Europe, but never went abroad after her marriage.
 She was aware of the need to keep her mind active and she gave her time to history, correspondence and literary interests.
 She wrote and her ideas were published in Macmillan's Magazine.
 Under the encouragement of Queen Victoria she wrote a biography of Princess Charlotte who had died in childbirth.
 It was titled A Brief Memoir of the Princess Charlotte of Wales and she presented a copy to the Queen in August 1874.

-Weigall died at Southwood in Ramsgate.
+Weigall died at Southwood House in Ramsgate.
 The Thanet Advertiser reported in its obituary of Weigall that she was active on the Board of Guardians of Nethercoat VAD Hospital, and that she knitted mittens and socks for soldiers who had been injured and as a result needed to have them made in different sizes and shapes.
 She also supported the local Cottage homes.